 To put it simply, solar can be a fantastic, eco-friendly investment for many businesses, but it isn’t for everyone.
-Deciding whether or not to go solar can have a big impact on your business’ bottom line.
+Deciding whether or not to go solar can have a big impact on your business's bottom line.
 To understand how solar can help, or not help, you need unbiased, accurate information.

 You might be wondering if you can get unbiased information from us, a solar installation company.
 That’s a fair concern.
 What we’ll say is that we believe solar can provide powerful financial and environmental benefits to many, but not all businesses.
 Tricking an organization into going solar when it’s not best for them just to generate business isn’t good for our company either.

 So to help you understand whether or not solar is right for you, we’ve put together a list of pros and cons specific to solar for businesses.
-These will help guide you in understanding what benefits and what disadvantages solar may bring to your business.
+These will help guide you in understanding what benefits and disadvantages solar may bring to your business.

 The Pros of Solar Energy for Businesses